Easy Moussaka Recipe

 How to serve

-Sometimes (usually if we have leftovers the next day) I make some Greek potatoes, too.
+- Sometimes I make some Greek potatoes, too.
 Then you truly feel like you’re having a meal in a Greek taverna!

-For me, the final touch is some tsatziki sauce to serve on the side.
-It only takes 10 minutes to make, but even just plain Greek yogurt works if you want to keep things super simple.
+- For me, the final touch is some tsatziki sauce to serve on the side!

 Variations

 I’ll be honest – I usually just stick with the classic recipe, just as it is.
-But there are a few changes you can make, if you like.
+But there are a few variations you can try.

-• Vary the type of ground meat.
+- Vary the type of ground meat.
 Feel free to use ground (minced) lamb, turkey, chicken, pork, or a mixture of beef and pork.
-You can even use a plant-based ‘meat’ if you’d like to try a vegetarian version.
+You can even use a plant-based ‘meat’ if you’d like a vegetarian version.

-• Same goes with zucchini slices!
-Simply roast with the eggplant, but take out of the oven a little earlier – after about 15 minutes only.
+- Roast zucchini slices along with the eggplant, but take out of the oven a little earlier – after about 15 minutes only.

 Definitely!
 I often fully assemble my beef moussaka in the morning, then cover it and pop it in the fridge until evening.
 In fact, you can assemble it up to a day before you want to cook it.